mthelm85/CurrentPopulationSurvey.jl/README.md

 # Recommendations

 I recommend that you familiarize yourself with the variables in the data dictionaries before calling ```cpsdata``` so that you can decide on a subset of the total available variables for parsing.
 One year's worth of data is roughly 5GB - 7GB so narrowing this down (by selecting only the variables that you need) will improve efficiency when working with the data.

-This package supports the Tables.jl interface so you can easily convert to a tabular structure of your preference (e.g. `DataFrame`).
-If you are going to be working with many years of data, I recommend that you make use of [JuliaDB](https://juliadb.org/) and save the data as an ```IndexedTable``` if you intend to use it on an ongoing basis.
-The reason for this is that I find it's fast and also because JuliaDB makes it very easy to work with data that is too large to fit into memory.

 # Useage